Mosh (software): Output drops and lack of terminal scrollback

-Scrollback is not supported in the current release of mosh, and when using it in a terminal emulator with scrollbars they disappear, but is planned for the 1.3 release.
-This functionality is trade-off for garbage cleaning, as binary output is wiped away.
-One way to mitigate this currently is by using mosh in combination with a terminal multiplexer like screen or tmux.
+Scrollback is not supported in the current release of Mosh, and when using it in a terminal emulator with scrollbars they disappear, but is planned for the 1.3 release.
+This functionality is a trade-off for garbage cleaning, as binary output is wiped away.
+One way to mitigate this is by using Mosh in combination with a terminal multiplexer like screen or tmux.

 Lack of ssh-agent forwarding

 ssh-agent forwarding is not currently supported.

 Lack of X11 forwarding

-X11 Forwarding is not yet supported.
+X11 forwarding is not yet supported.